NVIDIA-Omniverse/kit-extension-sample-csv-reader/tutorial/tutorial.md

                     i += 1
 ```

 and look at what is displayed on the console.
-Now remove those lines after validating reading was successfull - no need to keep that king of debugging afterwards.
+Now remove those lines after validating reading was successfull - no need to keep that kind of debugging afterwards.

 <a name="part4"></a>
 ## 4. Displaying a shape at X, Y, Z + Colors